Z. L. Sung Adventist Academy

 - White, khaki or blue socks

-- During the winter long-sleeved green, maroon, or white turtlenecks may be worn under the uniform polo shirts.
+- During the winter, long-sleeved green, maroon, or white turtlenecks may be worn under the uniform polo shirts.

-Jewelry of any kind is not to be worn
+Jewelry of any kind is not to be worn.

-.
-Hair should be clean and well groomed and out of the face.
+Hair should be clean and well-groomed and out of the face.
 Hats may not be worn inside the building.

 Parents are responsible for their students arriving at school properly dressed and groomed.
 If the student arrives improperly dressed the parent will be contacted to bring proper attire to the school.
 Teachers will offer counsel to a student concerning his or her appearance whenever necessary.
-Pants will be worn at the waist and shirts will be tucked in.
+Pants will be worn at the waist and shirt will be tucked in.
 Clothing must fit properly.

-In an effort to promote a healthy lifestyle, all lunches will be vegetarian.
+To promote a healthy lifestyle, all lunches will be vegetarian.
 Students are also not allowed to bring soda for lunch and are discouraged from bringing high sugar snacks and desserts.
 Exceptions can be made for parties if the teacher allows.